tylergaw/js-osx-app-examples/README.md

 Starting with OS X 10.10, Yosemite you can use JavaScript to create native Cocoa applications.

+This is a collection of examples showing how to create many of the common components used in OS X Applications.
+The goal is to help people learn how to build apps by showing clear, atomic examples.

 NOTE: You will need the OS X Yosemite Developer Preview to run any of the example apps or edit their code.